 These files contain the declaration for the following classes: class IPv4, class IPv6, class IPvX, which are classes for basic IP addresses (for IPv4, IPv6 and dual IPv4/6 address family respectively).
 IPvX can be used to store an address that has either IPv4 or IPv6 address family.

 2.17 mac.hh

-This file declares the following classes: class Mac, class EtherMac.
-The first class is a generic container for any type of MAC.
-The second class is a container for Ethernet MAC address.
+This file declares the following class: class Mac.
+This class is a container for a 48-bit MAC address.

 2.18 nexthop.hh